WeichenZhou/PALMER/README.md

 * Resource: to run PALMER on chr1/GRCh38, calling would cost ~24 CPU hours (LINE-1/GRCh37), ~28 CPU hours (Alu), or ~4 CPU hours (SVA), for 8 GB running memory minimum.

 * Please run PALMER in parallel in separate chromosomes.
-* Recommended for a single-node run: Use --cpus-per-task=N in sbatch (or srun if launching via srun) to reserve N cores; Run PALMER with --thread N to actually use those N cores.
+* Recommended for a single-node run: Use --cpus-per-task=N in sbatch (or srun if launching via srun) to reserve N cores; Run PALMER with `--thread N` to actually use those N cores.
-* Keep --ntasks-per-node=1 for a single PALMER process; increase --ntasks-per-node only if you intend to run multiple independent PALMER jobs on different chromosomes simultaneously (each with its own --thread limit and matching --cpus-per-task request).
+* Keep --ntasks-per-node=1 for a single PALMER process in your Slurm job; increase --ntasks-per-node only if you intend to run multiple independent PALMER jobs on different chromosomes simultaneously (each with its own --thread limit and matching --cpus-per-task request).

 * By using raw sub-reads from a ~50x coverage PacBio genome, we recommend a cutoff for HC calls as ≥1 HC-SR and ≥5 (10% of the average coverage) SRs.
 * Currently, the genotyping module is still under development, so please set a reasonable cutoff for somatic insertion signals.

-* If you retain the intermediate files for other usages, please be cautious that the number of files will be very large.
+* By default, all the intermediate files will now be deleted after the run finishes.
+If you retain the intermediate files for other usages, please be cautious that the number of files will be very large.
 * If you have trouble running  Ver2.1.1, especially on ALUs, please use Ver2.0.1.

 ## Citation